systelab/java-report-generator/README.md

 # Report Generator library

-This is a Java libraries with some utilities ....
+This is a Java libraries with some utilities to generate two kind of reports: grid ones and form ones.

 ## Getting Started